surahman/FTeX/README.md

 credentials would be stored in a secure credential store and mounted as environment variables or files in the container.
 Yet another option would be to encrypt the configuration files as Mozilla Secret OPerationS (SOPS).

+The Docker container build script leverages `SOPS` and will decrypt the secrets when the application is launched.
+Please see the [configs](configs/README.md) readme file for details.

 <br/>

 :warning: **_Protocols_** :warning: